Tafmakura/arsol-projects-for-woo/docs/cpt-conditional-visibility-complete-reference.md

     ArsolConditionalVisibility.init();
 });

-// Also refreshes after AJAX calls
+// Also refreshes after AJAX calls and DOM mutations
 $(document).ajaxComplete(function() {
     setTimeout(function() {
         ArsolConditionalVisibility.refresh();
     }, 100);
 });

+// MutationObserver automatically detects new conditional elements
+// and refreshes the system when needed
 ```

 ---